-- 2. Sensor Test A heater flag as identified in the C3 document (AD[09]) will be applied to L0 DPs while the heater is operational.
-It is assumed that any heater-induced temperature changes in the sensor will be in equilibrium with the PRT.
-Therefore, any measurement variability induced by the heater, while it is on, will be accounted for by the internal PRT.
-One- and thirty-minute averages of quality metrics of the heater flag will be produced according to AD[15].
-This offers a user greater transparency, as one will be able to identify the number of L0 DPs where the heater was on that went into creating the L1 DP. - 3.
-Signal De-spiking Time segments and threshold values for the automated de-spiking QA/QC routine will be specified by FIU and maintained in the CI data store.
-Flags from the de-spiking analysis will be applied according to AD[07]. - 4.
-Quality Flags (QFs) and Quality Metrics (QMs) AD[15] If a datum has failed one of the following tests it will not be used to create a L1 DP, range and de-spiking. α and β QFs and QMs will be determined using the flags listed in Table 5-1 with the exception of the heat flag.
+- 3. Signal De-spiking Time segments and threshold values for the automated de-spiking QA/QC routine will be specified by FIU and maintained in the CI data store.
+Flags from the de-spiking analysis will be applied according to AD[07].
+Applicable for longwave radiation streams, only. - 4.
+Quality Flags (QFs) and Quality Metrics (QMs) AD[15] If a shortwave radiation datum has failed one of the following tests it will not be used to create a L1 DP: range, persistence, and step.
+It should be noted that the persistence test for shortwave radiation data streams is only applied during local, daylight hours.
+If a longwave radiation datum has failed one of the following tests it will not be used to create a L1 DP: range, persistence, step, and de-spiking. α and β QFs and QMs will be determined using the flags listed in Table 5-1 except for the heater flag.
 In addition, L1 DPs will have a QA/QC report and quality metrics associated with each flag listed in Table 5-1 as well as a final quality flag (finalQF), as detailed in AD[15].
 Ancillary information needed for the algorithm and other information maintained in the CI data store is shown in Table 5-2.